jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 A software component is a set of code that is typically built and deployed together and cannot be broken apart from that deployment unit.
 In .NET this would be an assembly.
 In java this would be a jar.
-In interpreted languages the lines get fuzzier when there are not clear outputs, in python I would say this is a  module, but could argue it's a Python package.
+In interpreted languages the lines get fuzzier when there are not clear outputs, in Python I would say this is a  module, but could argue it's a Python package.
-Regardless of the mechanism - a software component is a way to bundle a set of code together into a cohesive unit that can't be broken apart.
+Regardless of the mechanism, a software component is a way to bundle a set of code together into a cohesive unit that can't be broken apart.

 Components is an ambiguous term, and could mean other things at different levels of a software system.
 In this instance, I am referring to dividing up the internal structure of a piece of software.